Demilade Sonuga's blog

 Ion vs Fastalloc Wall Time

 This shows wildly varying changes, some of which are good and some of which are not.
-Apparently, wall time is a "noisy" metric for this, meaning that it flunctuates a lot depending on a lot of irrelevant things and some kind of special setup is required to get better measurements.
+Apparently, wall time is a "noisy" metric for this, meaning that it fluctuates a lot depending on a lot of irrelevant things, and some kind of special setup is required to get better measurements.

 Anyways, the no. of cycles & no. of instructions are more stable and reliable.